-Tourists who visit Kawasan will surely be impressed by the beauty of the falls’ turquoise waters.
+Tourists who visit Kawasan Falls in Cebu will surely be impressed by the beauty of turquoise waters.
 It’s a great place for family and big groups, especially when you get to be on a raft that passes under the falling water.
-Kawasan Falls is composed of three levels, with the first being the easiest to reach and the most crowded.
+Kawasan Falls is composed of three levels, with the first being the easiest to reach, and at the same time, the most crowded.

-If you, however, want that quiet moment with nature, you can hike further up to get to the second level.
+If you, however, want that quiet moment with nature, you can hike further up to Kawasan Falls Cebu’s second level.
 I wouldn’t know because we didn’t go to the top when we visited.
-But according to the Swedish Nomad, the second-level is where you need to be to enjoy nature’s best.
+But according to the Swedish Nomad, the second-level of Kawasan Falls in Cebu is where you need to be to enjoy nature’s best.
 The waterfall is rather smaller on this level but it’s beautiful nonetheless.
 On the third level, the waterfall is much smaller and it might not be worth your climb all the way to the top.
 Unless, of course, you just like to go on a hike.

 While Kai did enjoy seeing rivers and different greeneries, the same thing cannot be said of the water.
 He’s a fickle one.
 He loves getting wet but he dreads getting into the water.
 He was just staying at the edge, splashing water.
 When I carry him up to get to the deeper part, that’s when he starts to scream.
 Haha!